-In an essay, 'Rats! to 1984', Dr Michael Orange of the University of Sydney cautioned against getting carried away with Orwell:
+In an essay, 'Rats! to 1934', Dr Michael Orange of the University of Sydney cautioned against getting carried away with Orwell:

 Of course we need to be on guard against totalitarianisms of Right of Left.
 But it won't help us in the struggle to be politically vigilant if systems of government which we don't admire get inflated into fairytale monstrosities.
 We can't negotiate arms control agreements with demons who live in the forest, only with people.
 And those people have their own problems, have in particular their own fears.
-We need as much reasonableness as we can get, so at times it's important to say Rats! ' to 1984, even if you know they'll get you in the end.7
+We need as much reasonableness as we can get, so at times it's important to say 'Rats!' to 1984, even if you know they'll get you in the end.'?

-In more studious vein, Dr AW Pryor of CSIRO and Macquarie University, at an ANZAAS symposium on '1984, Prediction and Reality' declared that Orwell was a novelist of our time.
+In more studious vein, Dr AW Pryor of CSIRO and Macquarie University, at a symposium of the Australian & New Zealand Association for the Advancement of Science on '1984, Prediction and Reality' declared that Orwell was a novelist of our time.
 He reflected the depression of a world which fears that technology will turn us into slaves.
 But he cautioned that Orwell's frightened world was far worse than the reality.